dfsp-spirit/neuroformats-rs/README.md

 * Read and write FreeSurfer label files (like `subject/label/lh.cortex.label`): `read_label` and `write_label`
 * Read and write FreeSurfer brain surface parcellations (a.k.a. brain atlas, like `subject/label/lh.aparc.annot`): `read_annot` and `write_annot`
 * Read and write FreeSurfer brain volumes and other data from MGH and MGZ files: `read_mgh` and `write_mgh`
+* Read and write brain volumes and other data in NIfTI-1 format (like `.nii` or `.nii.gz` files): `read_nifti` and `write_nifti`.
+NIfTI volumes are handled in the same volume model as MGH/MGZ files, so converting between the two formats is trivial, with proper conversion of the voxel-to-RAS information (NIfTI s-form/q-form).
 * Read and write FreeSurfer per-vertex weight files (legacy curv-like format, like `.w` files): `read_weight` and `write_weight`
 * Read and write FreeSurfer ASCII surface files (like `.asc` files): `read_asc` and `write_asc`
 * Read FreeSurfer linear transform files (like `talairach.lta`): `read_lta`